ibm-cloud-docs/account/context-restrictions-what-is.md

 :   No restrictions apply to your account resources.
 Select this option if you're not ready to enable the rule.

 Report-only
-:   Depending on the service that you select, you can monitor how the rule affects access without enforcing it.
+:   Depending on the service that you select, you can monitor how a rule affects access without enforcing it.
 With report-only mode, all attempts to access resources in the account are logged in {{site.data.keyword.at_short}}.
-Monitoring is recommended for 30 days before you enforce the rule.
-Review each service's documentation to learn about how they integrate with context-based restrictions.
+If available, monitoring is recommended for 30 days before you enforce a rule.

+Report-only mode is not available for all services, so review each service's documentation to learn about how they integrate with context-based restrictions.

 You can monitor the impact of your enabled and report-only rules.
 For more information, see [Monitoring context-based restrictions](/docs/account?topic=account-cbr-monitor).
 {: tip}